Chrysotile: 2000s: Canadian exports face mounting global criticism

 In the late 1990s and early 2000s, the Government of Canada continued to claim that chrysotile was much less dangerous than other types of asbestos.
 Chrysotile continued to be used in new construction across Canada, in ways that are very similar to those for which chrysotile was exported.
 Similarly, Natural Resources Canada once stated that chrysotile, one of the fibres that make up asbestos, was not as dangerous as once thought.
 According to a fact sheet from 2003, "current knowledge and modern technology can successfully control the potential for health and environmental harm posed by chrysotile".
 The Chrysotile Institute, an association partially funded by the Canadian government, also prominently asserted that the use of chrysotile did not pose an environmental problem and the inherent risks in its use were limited to the workplace.

 However, under increasing criticism by environmental groups, in May, 2012, the Canadian government stopped funding the Chrysotile Institute.
 As a result, the Chrysotile Institute has now closed.

 The Canadian government continues to draw both domestic and international criticism for its stance on chrysotile, most recently in international meetings about the Rotterdam Convention hearings regarding chrysotile.
 The CFMEU pointed out that most exports go to developing countries.
 Canada has pressured countries, including Chile, and other UN member states to avoid chrysotile bans.

-In September 2012, governments in Quebec and Canada ended official support for Canada's last asbestos mine in Asbestos, Quebec.
+In September 2012, governments in Quebec and Canada ended official support for Canada's last asbestos mine in Asbestos, Quebec, now renamed as Val-des-Sources.